ms/buildtogether.tech/src/research.md

 style, so just to use consistent style in all examples.
 Since most languages have style guides (e.g., <span i="PEP8; Python!PEP8 style guide">[PEP8][pep8]</span> for Python) and tools to check that code follows these guidelines.
-In contrast, <cite>Schankin2018</cite> found that:
+In contrast, [% b Schankin2018 %] found that:

 > With descriptive identifier names, developers spent more time in the lines of
 > code before the actual defect occurred and changed their reading direction less